Deep Functional Factor Models: Forecasting High-Dimensional Functional Time Series via Bayesian Nonparametric Factorization: Introduction

-DF\textsuperscript{2}M enjoys several advantages for analyzing high-dimensional functional time series.
-First, by representing observed curve variables using a smaller set of latent functional factors, it allows for a more intuitive understanding of the underlying structure in data, hence enhancing model explainability.
-As a structural approach, DF\textsuperscript{2}M not only offers a clear and interpretable mapping of relationships between variables, but also provides a built-in guard against overfitting \cite[]{molnar2022}.
-As a result, predictions can be interpreted and understood in a meaningful way, which is critical for decision-making and subsequent analysis.
-Second, DF\textsuperscript{2}M can discover non-Markovian and nonlinear temporal dependence in the functional latent factor space, and hence has the potential to predict future values more accurately.
-Finally, DF\textsuperscript{2}M provides a flexible framework that combines modern sequential deep neural networks with a backbone Bayesian model, allowing for the use of sequential deep learning techniques such as gated recurrent unit (GRU) \cite[]{cho2014properties}, long short-term memory (LSTM) \cite[]{hochreiter1997long} and attention mechanisms \cite[]{vaswani_attention_2017}.
+DF\textsuperscript{2}M offers several advantages for the analysis of high-dimensional functional time series. (i) Firstly, it facilitates a more intuitive understanding of the underlying data structure by representing observed curve variables using a smaller set of latent functional factors.
+This enhances model explainability and provides a clear and interpretable mapping of relationships between variables, which is crucial for decision-making and subsequent analysis. (ii) Secondly, DF\textsuperscript{2}M is capable of discovering non-Markovian and nonlinear temporal dependence in the functional latent factor space.
+This enables more accurate predictions of future values. (iii) Lastly, DF\textsuperscript{2}M offers a flexible framework that combines modern sequential deep neural networks with a backbone Bayesian model.
+This allows for the utilization of sequential deep learning techniques such as gated recurrent unit (GRU) \cite[]{cho2014properties}, long short-term memory (LSTM) \cite[]{hochreiter1997long}, and attention mechanisms \cite[]{vaswani_attention_2017}.